 The time spent at Huddersfield had been absolutely incredible, full of musical experiences everywhere.
 After 3 years of singing in choirs, quartets and solo in front of bands, my voice had developed into an adaptable and strong instrument, capable of high, sustained pitches in 'head voice' and resonant, projected notes in 'chest voice'.

 The sheer intensity and richness of activities at Huddersfield was never surpassed.
-I took a year out, visiting Australia, then went to Bristol university to study a Masters in composition.
-I joined the big band there but again, since I was a post-grad not doing anything performance related, I was shunned to the back when it came to saxophone.
+I took a year out, visiting Australia, then went to Bristol university to study a Masters in music composition.
+I joined the big band there but again, since I was a post-grad not doing anything music performance related, I was shunned to the back when it came to saxophone.
 I had the opportunity to sing Sinatra's 'Lady Is A Tramp' but the social aspect wasn't particularly friendly so I left the band after the first term.
-I also wrote and recorded a harmonic composition with 8-part harmony, using my voice, for my final portfolio of the Masters.
+I also wrote and recorded a harmonic music composition with 8-part harmony, using my voice, for my final portfolio of the Masters.

 Since then, the singing has taken a back seat.
-Occasionally, I'll help Dad out in the local choir at Christmas, record myself singing in some of my compositions, and for a recent anniversary, I recorded an album of jazz crooners for my wife.
+Occasionally, I'll help Dad out in the local choir at Christmas, record myself singing in some of my music compositions, and for a recent anniversary, I recorded an album of jazz crooners for my wife.
 These included: 'All Of Me', 'Blue Moon', 'Easy Living', 'Misty', and 'Summertime' among others.
 Other than that, it's singing around the house and in the shower.
 I would love to sing more regularly but as I often say to my students when they've found it difficult to practice, life tends to get in the way.
 I will always look back on my experiences appreciatively, and the skills gained from them will never leave me.

 Were there any moments in your life you feel had a positive effect on your skills and ability needed in your career?